y1jHuang/SNreg/report.md

 **K-fold cross-validation**

 Finally, we evaluated our method by repeating 10-fold cross-validation 50 times.
 Coefficient of determination and mean squared error were calculated to evaluate the performances of each method.
-We also recorded their elapsed time, number of selected variables for comparison.
+We also recorded their elapsed time and the number of selected variables for comparison.

 **Permutation test**